ElesCloud/ESCDocuments/HANDBOOK.md

    - Any messages from opponents should be passed to the OIC to be addressed and not responded to individually.
 This is to ensure communication stays clear.
    - The OIC should be given a reasonable amount of time to address problems.
 If there are multiple issues, they should be IMed to the OIC in a list.
 Recordings and screenshots should be forwarded to the OIC if they are obtained.
 For some issues, proof is the only way to get a resolution.
    - During active combat, the HUD will display a Message of the Day that lists authorized gear.
 This should be consulted **before** asking anyone.
+   - If you can't determine if something has been authorized, do not assume it has been.
+Stick to basic gear if you do not have confirmation.

 2. ESC primarily makes use of Discord for external text and voice communication, including announcements.
    - Personnel are generally expected to be able to at least log in to hear what is going on.
 Being able to talk is NOT required; many folks make use of text-to-speech.
    - ESC personnel should have their nicknames set to match their SL username or display name, or at least have it in parentheses.
+   - Observe opsec.
+Things discussed in internal channels should stay in internal channels.
+No, this is not the super-spy era of the 2010s ("Fairy-FRUMENTARII PARENTS!"), but that doesn't mean you should share stuff with people outside of the group.

 3. During any combat operations, communcation should be limited to combat-pertinent conversation.
 Light banter is fine, but it should not overwhelm combat pertinent communication or be disruptive.
    - Individuals who become upset or find themselves complaining a lot are strongly recommended to take a break.